HoseinAzad/Saliency-prediction-pytorch/README.md

 # Results
 ![](https://github.com/hoseinAzdmlki/saliency-pytorch/blob/master/results/im1.png)
 Note that, as I said before, convolution layers channels have been reduced to half for faster training.
 Thus you can reincrease them and generate more precise saliency maps.
-Also, spending more time tuning model hyperparameters could be effective.
+Spending more time tuning model hyperparameters could also be effective.

 # Dataset